 - Parkinson’s is the fastest-growing brain disease in the world, and more than a million people in the U.S. have Parkinson’s.

-- I’d like to ask you to support The National Plan to End Parkinson’s Act (H.R.
-8585/S. 4851) so that the government and private sector can come together to end this disease.
+- I’d like to ask you to support The National Plan to End Parkinson’s Act (S.1064/H.R.
+8585) so that the government and private sector can come together to end this disease.
 This is a bipartisan bill, and it comes at no cost.
 Supporting this bill is important to me and to others in our area and across the United States.

 I hope you will help contribute to a cure by co-sponsoring this legislation.

-On July 28, 2022, the U.S. House of Representatives introduced the first-ever legislation solely devoted to ending Parkinson’s disease (PD).
+On July 28, 2022, the U.S. House of Representatives introduced the first-ever legislation solely devoted to ending Parkinson’s.
 This is a historic moment for the Parkinson’s community!

 This bipartisan legislation is led by Representative Paul Tonko (D-NY) and Representative Gus Bilirakis (R-FL).
-The Parkinson’s community is thankful for their leadership.
+The Parkinson’s community is thankful for its leadership.